San Pedro Creek Culture Park - A Four-Phase Project

 Houston street to Nueva Street – COMPLETE

-Estimated to be complete in early 2021, Phase 1.2 will feature three prominent attractions.
-The first is a Performance Plaza that will welcome performance artists of all kinds to use the park as their creative stage.
+Completed in 2022, Phase 1.2 features three prominent attractions.
+The first is a Performance Plaza that welcomes performance artists of all kinds to use the park as their creative stage.
 Adjacent to the famous Alameda Theater, the plan is to partner with the historic performance venue on outdoor events.
 When not in use, the plaza will become an open space for people to sit and enjoy their surroundings.

-The second major attraction of this phase will be a beautiful greenspace where park visitors can lounge and enjoy the weather with a book or picnic basket.
-Facing a cascading wall of water, the area will be picturesque and serene.
+The second major attraction of this phase is a beautiful greenspace where park visitors can lounge and enjoy the weather with a book or picnic basket.
+Facing a cascading wall of water, the area is picturesque and serene.

-The third major attraction will be a tremendous mural composed of five pieces behind the Spanish Governors’ Palace.
-Similar to the murals in Phase 1.1, this will speak to the vibrant culture of the park and its rich history.
+The third major attraction is a tremendous mural composed of five pieces behind the Spanish Governors’ Palace.
+Similar to the murals in Phase 1.1, is speaks to the vibrant culture of the park and its rich history.

 Nueva Street to Cesar Chavez Street – COMPLETE